alejandroaisam/alejandroaisam.github.io/_pages/about.md

 I am Alejandro Aísa, second year PhD at the University of Konstanz under the supervision of Dr. Belén González.
 At the university, I am also a member of the [Communication, Networks and Contention](https://www.polver.uni-konstanz.de/cnc/) research group.

 My research focuses on protests and image analysis.
-Fortunately, I form part of the "Dynamics of Mass Protest" Project (DMP project), where I research different factors that turn protest violent.
+Fortunately, I form part of the "Dynamics of Mass Protests" Project (DMP project), where I can research about different factors that turn protest violent using images.
+The project is led by Dr. Belén González, Prof. Dr. Nils B. Weidmann and Prof. Dr. Christian Von Soest.

 ### Other research interests